 - Powerplant: two Eurojet EJ200 turbofans each rated at 20,000lb st (90kN) with afterburning

 - Brakes off to Mach 1.5 at 35,000ft: less than 2 minutes 30 seconds

 - Maximum altitude: 55,000ft

-- Armament: internal 27mm Mauser cannon, plus AIM-120 AMRAAM and ASRAAM air-to-air missiles, and Enhanced Paveway II and Paveway IV precisionguided bombs.
-Future weapons will include the Meteor air-to-air, and Storm Shadow and Brimstone air-to-ground missiles
+- Armament: internal 27mm Mauser cannon; ASRAAM, Meteor and AIM-120 AMRAAM air-to-air missiles; Enhanced Paveway II and Paveway IV precision-guided bombs, and Storm Shadow and Brimstone air-to-ground missiles

 Interactive 3D model of the Typhoon FGR4 aircraft follows, you can interact with the model using buttons and mouse.

 Drag aircraft model to view other angles

 We have an interactive 3D version of this recognition image, to view open this page in one of the supported browsers: Google Chrome, Firefox, Safari or Microsoft Edge.

 Delta wing with foreplanes

 History of the Typhoon FGR4